WPBeginner

 Repair WordPress database

-4. Check if Your Database Server is Down
+4. Check If Your Database Server Is Down

 If everything seems to be correct, and WordPress still cannot connect to the database, then your database server (MySQL server) may be down.

-If you have other websites running on the same server, then you can check those sites to confirm that your SQL server is down.
+Additionally, if you have other websites running on the same server, then you can check those sites to confirm that your SQL server is down.

 <?php